Kruthika0705/HAL-Project-IgnitedMinds/README.md

-This project was developed for HACK-A-LEAGUE, a hackathon conduCted at Global Academy of Technology, Bangalore.
+This project was developed for HACK-A-LEAGUE, a hackathon conducted at Global Academy of Technology, Bangalore.

 Team memebers:
 Joshika K